Explore how your team can use Hiver.

 1. Hiver

-Hiver is a Gmail-based shared inbox tool that enables teams to manage shared email accounts like support@, sales@, or info@ directly from the Gmail interface.
+Hiver is a Gmail and Outlook based shared inbox tool that enables teams to manage shared email accounts like support@, sales@, or info@.
 What’s really cool about Hiver is that users don’t have to switch tabs or apps – they can assign, track, and collaborate on emails without leaving their inbox.
+It also offers a free forever plan.

 Key Features:

-• Email Delegation: Hiver allows you to assign emails to team members directly within Gmail.
+• Email Delegation: Hiver allows you to assign emails to team members directly within Gmail and Outlook.
 Every email gets an owner and everyone in the team knows exactly what they need to work on.

 • Automations: This feature allows for the creation of custom rules that automatically help assign, tag, and prioritize emails based on predefined criteria, such as keywords or sender information.